AlxV07/ActionAutomator/README.md

 ### Overview:

 ActionAutomator is a Java Swing GUI Application which enables users to bind global-keybinds to user-defined actions.
-Actions are saved in the generated User-Home-Directory/.actionAutomator directory

 Definitions to understand the above statement:

 Global Keybind: Like a keyboard-shortcut, except not just for inside a single window or application; key-presses and mouse movement ANYWHERE ON-SCREEN DESPITE THE SELECTED WINDOW are registered to ActionAutomator.
 A user can create a "binding", defining a sequence of keys, which, if all keys in the sequence are pressed in the correct order by the user, will execute the corresponding Action.

 Action:
-An series of instructions for a JavaAWTRobot to execute, representing a series of key presses & releases + mouse movement & clicks entered into the ActionAutomator by the user.
-When executed, each "sub-action" will subsequently be executed by the JavaAWTRobot onscreen, whether it be pressing down a key, moving the mouse to a specified location, etc. (See Action Code Interface Documentation).
+An series of instructions for a JavaAWTRobot to execute, representing a series of key presses & releases + mouse movement & clicks.
+These are written by the user into the ActionAutomator using the Programming Interface.
+When executed, each code statement will subsequently be executed by the JavaAWTRobot onscreen, whether it be pressing down a key, moving the mouse to a specified location, etc. For practicality, a default delay of 100ms is set between the execution of each statement.
+This delay can be overriden with the `setspeed` command (See Action Code Interface Documentation).
+Actions are saved in the generated User-Home-Directory/.actionAutomator directory.

 ### Kudos:
 - Java Swing & AWT